 Arts & Culture

-You probably didn't come to Central America for high culture: art museums and symphony halls are few on the ground.
+You probably didn't come to Central America for high culture: art museums and symphony halls are thin on the ground.
 To discover the richness of Central America's arts, you have to look in unexpected places – gritty dance clubs and dark alleys, rural villages and women's cooperatives.
 In Central America, anyone and everyone is an artist, or a musician, or a poet.
 Art is all around you, so keep your eyes open.

 Paintings cover the walls in many Nicaraguan cities, especially the Sandinista strongholds of León and Estelí.
-The latter is home to a new movement of muralistas, who use more recognizable graffiti techniques to convey their social commentary.
+The latter is home to a new movement of muralistas, who use more recognizable graffiti techniques to deliver their social commentary.

 Urban Maeztro is the pseudonym of a Honduran street artist who makes provocative, overtly political work, decrying the violence that pervades Tegucigalpa.

 The most famous Guatemalan artist is Efraín Recinos, whose murals grace the National Music Conservatory.
 He's also a celebrated architect and sculptor.
 Not exactly a street artist, Recinos was awarded Guatemala’s highest honor, the Order of the Quetzal, in 1999.

 In Cozumel, Mexico, a recent project involving dozens of large murals in the town center is calling attention to marine issues such as shark finning, overfishing, coastal development, climate change and coral reef conservation.

 Souvenir hunters will be delighted by the wealth of handicrafts and folk art that is available in Central America, much of it produced by indigenous groups in the region.